nitaybz/homebridge-sensibo-ac/README.md

 ### Horizontal Swing

 If your Sensibo app has **Horizontal Swing** control, this plugin will create extra switch accessory in HomeKit to control it.
 To disable the extra horizontal swing switch accessory, add `"disableHorizontalSwing": true` to your config.

+### Vertical Swing

+If your Sensibo app has **Vertical Swing** control, this setting will create extra switch accessory in HomeKit to control it.
+To disable the extra vertical swing switch accessory, add `"disableVerticalSwing": true` to your config.

 ### AC Sync Button